 For this build, we're using the following components.
 Your build will likely differ slightly, and depending on component choices you might need to rearrange a few steps, but the process is mostly universal, and the end result should look and function similarly:

-But it’s easy.
-We promise.
-And we think you should build your own gaming rig, even if your last gaming PC was a great system from a custom rig-builder.
-If you're ready to take the plunge and build your next gaming PC, we’re here to help.
-This is our step-by-step guide will walk you through the process of how to build a gaming PC, and our instructional video above covers each major step of the process.
+If you're ready to take the plunge and build your next rig, our step-by-step guide will walk you through the process of how to build a gaming PC, and our instructional video above covers each major step.
 Seriously, putting together your PC isn't much tougher than putting together a model kit or a big Lego set.

 Here are some general starting tips before getting into the step-by-step process:

-Avoid static electricity!
-Build your PC on a table or some flat surface away from carpet.
-Ideally, dispel any built-up bodily charge by touching a grounded metal object before you touch sensitive PC components.
-As long as you're not rubbing your socked feet back and forth and building up a static charge, you're probably fine.
+You want to avoid static electricity, so build your PC on a table or some flat surface away from carpet.
+Dispel any built-up bodily charge by touching a grounded metal object before you touch sensitive PC components.
+If you're not rubbing your socked feet back and forth and building up a static charge, you're probably fine.
 You'll also want good lighting, and maybe even a flashlight (your smartphone can probably suffice).

 For this build, we're using the components shown in the list and gallery above.
-Your build will likely differ slightly, but but most of the steps below are universal and will look and function very similarly.
+Your build will likely differ slightly, but most of the steps below are universal and will look and function very similarly.

 Parts used: Motherboard, CPU